SLUR-m-Py/SLURPY/README.md

 ## Dependencies

 Slurpy utilizes SLURM and was developed under version 21.08.8-2.
-The suit of tools in samtools is also required with the minimum version of 1.15.1.
+The suit of tools in [samtools](https://anaconda.org/bioconda/samtools) is also required with the minimum version of 1.15.1.

-#### fastp
+### Splitting input read pairs with fastp
 For splitting intial input read pairs into subsets for parallele processing we use [fastp](https://github.com/OpenGene/fastp).
 The fastp executable needs to be within the "SLURPY" directory.
 After downloading move this executable to the SLURPY directory: